How to Make a .com Website: Static vs Managed Hosting

 Expected outcome:

-com with content served from the host or CDN.
+Your .com site has content served from the host or CDN.

 Common issues and fixes: